A Safe Space to Grow

-In the heart of Sydney, the Matthew Talbot Hostel serves as a beacon of hope for men experiencing homelessness.
-Next door, the Ozanam Learning Centre provides disadvantaged members of the community with a safe space to belong, gain skills and express themselves.
+In the heart of Sydney the Ozanam Learning Centre provides disadvantaged members of the community with a safe space to belong, gain skills and express themselves.

-Connecting the two iconic services in Woolloomooloo is a rooftop garden where Talbot residents tend to a range of fresh produce used by the OLC to enable education and living skills programs.
+Sitting above the Vinnies service – which shares the roof space with Mathew Talbot Hostel - in Woolloomooloo is a rooftop garden where both hostel residents and centre members tend to a range of fresh produce used by Ozanam Learning Centre to enable education and living skills programs.

-“When I started at the OLC about three years ago, I noticed that there were a number of large planter boxes on the MTH rooftop that were unused, un-kept and in dire need of love and attention,” explains Laura.
+“When I started at the Ozanam Learning Centre about three years ago, I noticed that there were a number of large planter boxes on the rooftop that were unused, unkept and in dire need of love and attention,” explains Laura.

 “When I raised the idea of revitalising the space it was received with a mix of excitement and hesitation.
 There were thriving gardens in the past, but there were concerns over the space it was going to take up.”